Khoroshev-Mikhail/Khoroshev-Mikhail/README.md

 - I have an experienced mentor.
 - I know a backend development.
 - Currently i'm learning testing with Jest and React-testing-library.
-- Going to learn GraphQL, something for testing, algoritms, patterns and may be Vue Or Angular.
+- Going to learn GraphQL, React Native, algoritms, patterns and may be Vue Or Angular.

 ---
 ### :hammer_and_wrench: Languages and Tools :